DIPlib/diplib/changelogs/diplib_next.md

 - `dip::Framework::OneDimensionalLineFilter()` is a version of `dip::Framework::Separable()` that filters in only one dimension, and allows input and output buffers to be of different types.

+- `dip::Polygon::CovarianceMatrixSolid()` computes the covariance of the solid shape formed by the filled polygon.
+  This produces more consistent and meaningful values than the old `dip::Polygon:CovarianceMatrix()`, which produced different results depending on the discretization of the shape.

 ### Changed functionality

 - `dip::testing::Timer::CpuResolution()` and `WallResolution()` are static members.